twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap04%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 46 He who knows that this body is like froth, and has learnt that it is as unsubstantial as a mirage, will break the flower-pointed arrow of Mara, and never see the king of death.

+   * - Cited from DLMBS [8]_
+     - | **DhP 46**
+       | Having understood that this body is like foam, having realized its mirage-like nature,
+       | having cut off Mara's flower-tipped arrows, one should make himself invisible to the King of Death.
+[DLMBSFn-V046]_

 .. _Dhp047:

 .. list-table:: Dhammapada Dhp.
 047